Beyond the Hyper-scaler: Why AI Inference is Moving to the Edge (and How to Architect It)

 We shouldn’t make architectural shifts based on hype.
 We must make them based on physics and economics.

-If you are debating between hosting your model on AWS SageMaker versus deploying it to a local Kubernetes cluster, use this comparison guide.
+If you are debating between hosting your model on AWS SageMaker versus committing to an AI inference edge deployment, use this comparison guide.

 FactorStay in the Cloud (Hyperscaler)Move to the Edge